Set up a new Connected App

-This example shows how to connect to Google, but you can use any service supporting OAuth 2.0.
+This example shows how to connect to Google Mail, but you can use any service supporting OAuth 2.0.

 First, create a new Connected App and give it a name.
-You can already enter the desired scopes and endpoint URIs, if you wish.
+Most providers offer an URL like

 https://erp.mycompany.com.
 For local development you can use something like

-In the backend, your server will exchange a code that it obtained during the redirect for a temporary access token.
-This can then be used to access the third party service on your behalf.
+In the backend, your server will exchange a code that it obtained during the redirect for a temporary access token and, optionally, a refresh token.
+These can then be used to access the third party service on your behalf.